 Multimodal consideration of bicyclists and pedestrians along or crossing the intersection or roadway may enhance overall circulation.
-Therefore, active transportation elements may be included as part of the project.
+Therefore, active transportation elements may be included as part of the project as outlined in the following section.

 The primary purpose of the Program is to provide funding for projects that develop and maintain corridor-based, multi-jurisdictional signal synchronization along corridors throughout Orange County.
 All projects funded by this Program must be corridor-based and have a signal coordination component that includes the following: